shangguanwang/100-days-of-code/round2-log.md

 ## Day 79: Sep 25, 2023
 **Today's Progress**:
-- create Toggle theme, Landing page and About page for the store project
+- Create Toggle theme, Landing page and About page for the store project

+## Day 80: Sep 26, 2023
+**Today's Progress**:
+- Finish Udemy axios learning module
+- Create axios data loader and FeaturedProducts view for the store project
+- get started on the shopping list design